Yes. There is no denying that technology is continuing to play an increasingly important role in our personal and work lives.

 Reducing manual and time-consuming processes is a win in our book any day.
 It can offer efficient processes and increase productivity while reducing cost and time waste.

 Another important aspect automation allows is safeguarding your business from unwelcome cyber intruders.
-It can be useful when detecting and preventing email scams like payment direction scams, which have been doing a staggering amount of damage to businesses.
+It can be useful when detecting and preventing email scams like payment direction scams, which have been doing a staggering amount of damage – especially to small businesses in Australia.
 From monitoring network traffic to creating a safe passage for information exchange, automation helps with leaving no cracks or vulnerabilities for fraudsters to work with.

 But to make all that happen, do you have the right digital awareness?